balaka92/TIS-DNA-Ex-Ion/README.md

 # TIS-DNA-Ex-Ion
-OPENMM script to simulate coarse-grained DNA in explicit ions To execute the code run: python TIS_DNA_Ex_Ion.py input.json > output.log
+OPENMM script to simulate coarse-grained DNA in explicit ion